CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Introduction

+To address these limitations, we investigate classical Case-based Reasoning (CBR) theory \citep{cbroriginal}.
+CBR is a problem-solving paradigm that reasons by analogy through four stages: \textit{retrieving} similar past experiences, \textit{reusing} their solutions, \textit{revising} them to fit the current problem, and \textit{retaining} the results for future reference (see \appendixref{apd:cbr-cycle}).
+This framework maps naturally onto the text-to-SQL problem: past question-SQL pairs can be retained as reusable knowledge, retrieved by similarity, and their solutions reused and revised to answer new questions.
+More importantly, CBR directly addresses the core limitation of standard RAG by decomposing the reasoning problem into explicit stages, allowing structural matching and entity alignment to be optimized as independent objectives, rather than compressed into a single retrieval step.

+Inspired by this formulation, we propose \textit{CBR-to-SQL}, a retrieval-based text-to-SQL framework that implements the CBR workflow as two phases (\figureref{fig:system-architecture}).
+In the training phase, question-SQL pairs are \textit{retained} into a knowledge base for future retrieval.
+During the inference phase, a \textit{Proposal} stage \textit{retrieves} structurally similar question skeletons from the knowledge base and \textit{reuses} them to generate a draft SQL query.
+A \textit{Revision} stage then identifies the entity references in the input question, maps them to their correct locations in the database schema, and \textit{revises} the draft SQL accordingly to produce the final output.

-Overall, our main contributions are threefold. \textbf{(1)} We propose a novel CBR formulation for medical text-to-SQL that uses masked case templates instead of static question-SQL examples to improve generalization and scalability. \textbf{(2)} We present \textit{CBR-to-SQL}, a framework that decomposes retrieval into individual stages that optimize a focused subproblem, logical structure retrieval and entity retrieval.
-We empirically demonstrate that this separation enhances sample efficiency, interpretability, and robustness using the MIMICSQL benchmark. \textbf{(3)} We propose a more challenging evaluation setup for generalization robustness of retrieval-based text-to-SQL models, including an \textit{Incomplete Database} setting to evaluate performance under limited knowledge availability, and a \textit{brittleness} metric to quantify sensitivity to retrieved examples.
+Overall, our main contributions are threefold. \textbf{(1)} We propose a novel CBR-inspired formulation for medical text-to-SQL that explicitly separates logical structure retrieval from entity alignment, addressing a fundamental limitation of standard single-step RAG. \textbf{(2)} We present CBR-to-SQL, a framework that realizes this formulation through a two-stage retrieval process and a knowledge base of reusable question skeletons.
+Empirical results from two clinical text-to-SQL benchmarks demonstrate that this design yields considerable improvements in sample efficiency, robustness, and interpretability. \textbf{(3)} We propose a more challenging evaluation framework for retrieval-based text-to-SQL models, including an \textit{Incomplete Database} setup to evaluate performance under limited knowledge availability, and a \textit{brittleness} metric to quantify robustness to retrieval perturbations.
+In addition, to support reproducibility and future research, we release the code developed for this project\footnote{\href{https://anonymous.4open.science/r/CBR-to-SQL-9172/}{https://anonymous.4open.science/r/CBR-to-SQL-9172}/}.